FEATURE-As climate anxiety rises, chat groups tackle isolation and taboos | Entertainment

 In response, a growing network of climate support and discussion groups worldwide are offering spaces where people can open up about their feelings.
 "Anxiety and fear and terror and rage and grief are all healthy and rational responses" to climate threats, said Margaret Klein Salamon, a psychologist and activist who started Climate Awakening's online discussions about climate-linked emotions last year.

-"Sometimes I feel like an alien when it comes to these climate topics, as if I see a different reality."
-Climate change is spurring rising distress and mental health issues among generations young and old.

-But psychologists and activists alike say many people do not want to talk about the increasingly urgent dangers it poses, because it is seen as too depressing or overwhelming.
-In response, a growing network of climate support and discussion groups worldwide are offering spaces where people can open up about their feelings.

-"Anxiety and fear and terror and rage and grief are all healthy and rational responses" to climate threats, said Margaret Klein Salamon, a psychologist and activist who started Climate Awakening's online discussions about climate-linked emotions last year.
 "But there's this kind of social taboo.
 You don't want to ruin the dinner party and bring up the end of the world."
+BREAKING TABOOS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)